ClearPeaksWeb/code-linting-style/README.md

 More info about prettier configuration file [here](https://prettier.io/docs/en/configuration.html)

 ## Tips
-If you are using prettier in vscode, you can enable autopretiffy on save, to prettify you files after saving them Add the following config to the User Settings
+If you are using prettier in vscode, you can enable autoprettify on save, to prettify you files after saving them Add the following config to the User Settings
 ```
 "editor.formatOnSave": true